 How to take care of your Kånken

-We're not quite sure what it is about Kånken – maybe it's the kaleidoscopic range of colours; maybe it's the handy rectangular shape; perhaps it’s just that it's got a long backstory; most likely it's a combination of all three – but for whatever reason, Kånken has become our most popular backpack.
+We are not quite sure what it is about Kånken – maybe it's the kaleidoscopic range of colours; maybe it's the handy rectangular shape; perhaps it’s long backstory; most likely it's a combination of all three – but for whatever reason, it has become Fjällräven’s most popular backpack.
 In fact, it's the most popular product in our entire range.

-Kånken was built to last.
-The Vinylon fabric Kånken original is made from and the G-1000 Heavy Duty of Kånken No. 2 are designed to stand up to wear and tear.
-But they're not unbreakable.
-So if you really love your Kånken (and we're sure that you do), you should really take good care of it.
-Here are some tips to help prolong the life of your favourite backpack.
+They are not however, unbreakable.
+If you really love your Kånken (what’s not to love?), you should take care to take good care of it.
+So, here are some tips to help prolong the life of your favourite backpack.

 Caring for Kånken

-- To get those really vibrant colours, we use a special dying technique.
-But this does mean there is a chance the colour can run and could even rub off on your clothes - particularly light coloured clothing.
-So we recommend soaking your Kånken in lukewarm water before you start using it or gently rub the surface with a soft brush.
-And make sure it's fully dry (hang it up in the bathroom) before filling it with fun stuff and strapping it on your back.
+- To get those vibrant colours, we use a special dying technique, but this does mean there is a chance the colour can run or rub off on your clothes.
+Particularly light-coloured clothing.
+We recommend soaking your Kånken in lukewarm water before you start using it, or gently rub the surface with a soft brush.
+Hang up to air-dry completely before filling it with fun stuff and strapping it on your back.

-- Whatever you do, don't put Kånken in the washing machine.
+- Whatever you do, do not put your Kånken in the washing machine.
 Instead, use a soft brush or sponge and lukewarm water to clean away dirt.

 - Don't overfill your Kånken.
 We have loads of different sizes, so if you want to stuff it full of goodies then get a bigger size.
-The standard Kånken original backpack has a 16ltr volume, and although we don't have an official max weight load, you should keep it to just a few kilos.
-And don't put a laptop in a regular Kånken.
-That back pocket is made for folders, papers etc perhaps a tablet computer, but not a laptop.
-It puts too much strain on the straps and zips.
+The standard Kånken original backpack has a 16-litre volume, and although we don't have an official max weight load, you should keep it to just a few kilos.
+If you want to put a laptop in your Kånken, be sure to get a model with that function.
+The back pocket of the original model is made for folders, papers, and perhaps a tablet computer.
+Definitely not a laptop.
+It puts too much strain on the straps and zippers.

-- Speaking of zips, if you get something stuck in your Kånken zip avoid yanking it free.
+- Speaking of zippers, if you get something stuck in your Kånken zipper, avoid yanking it free.
 Instead, use a little bit of oil or clear lip balm to loosen the zip.
 Then gently try opening and closing it.

 - If tears appear, fix them straight away.
-The longer you leave them, the bigger they'll get and then they'll be almost impossible to repair.
+The longer you leave them, the bigger they will get, making them difficult to repair.

-- And finally, don't leave your Kånken in direct sunlight.
+- Finally, do not leave your Kånken in direct sunlight.
 The colour will fade.
 Kånken prefers the shade or low-level sunshine.